Home: Here and Now

 Home: Here and Now explores and celebrates the many ways that Chinese descendants live and belong in Tasmania.

-A new free exhibition Home: Here and Now that celebrates the unique stories of Chinese descendants is now open at the State Library and Archives of Tasmania, Launceston, in partnership with the Tasmanian Museum and Art Gallery (TMAG).
+A free exhibition Home: Here and Now that celebrates the unique stories of Chinese descendants is now open at St Helens Library, in partnership with the Tasmanian Museum and Art Gallery (TMAG).

 Chinese people and their descendants have made Tasmania home for almost two centuries.
 During the tin mining boom of the 1880s, Tasmania’s Chinese population mostly lived in the rural northeast, sowing the seeds of belonging.